MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

 ### ModelColumnChanges Collection

 A collection of **ModelColumnChange** objects that represent columns for which the data type was change in the PPM.
-Table 6 lists the properties of the **ModelColumnChanges** collection.
+The following table lists the properties of the **ModelColumnChanges** collection.

- **Table 6.
-Properties of the ModelColumnChanges collection**
 |**Property**|**Read/Write**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|
 | **Application**|Read-only| **Application**|Returns an object that represents the Microsoft Excel application.|